-Here is my TENTATIVE panel schedule for Dragon Con this year.
+Here is my panel schedule for Dragon Con this year.
+(You can also look me up on the Dragon Con app.)
 Hope to see you there!

 Title: How to Write the Game Everybody Wants Description: If writing a game the mass of gamers will love is your goal, be here for this panel.
 Experts share their experience and knowledge to help you on your journey.
 Time: Fri 04:00 pm Location: International North – Hyatt (Length: 1 Hour)